 For all continuous distributions handled by inverse cumulative probability, the inverse of the cumulative distribution function (inverse CDF) exists and is unique if 0 < p < 1.

-- For all real numbers (for example, normal), inverse CDF is not defined for either p = 0 or p = 1.
+- When the probability distribution function (PDF) is positive for the entire real number line (for example, the normal PDF), the ICDF is not defined for either p = 0 or p = 1.

-- For all numbers greater than some value (for example, gamma), inverse CDF is defined for p = 0 but not for p = 1.
+- When the PDF is positive for all values that are greater than some value (for example, the chi-square PDF), the ICDF is defined for p = 0 but not for p = 1.

-- Only on an interval (for example, beta), inverse CDF is defined for p = 0 and p = 1.
+- When the PDF is positive only on an interval (for example, the uniform PDF), the ICDF is defined for p = 0 and p = 1.

 For discrete distributions, the situation is more complicated.
 Suppose you compute the CDF for a binomial with n = 5 and p = 0.4.
 In this case, there is no value x such that the CDF is 0.5.
 For x = 1, the CDF is 0.3370; for x = 2, the CDF jumps up to 0.6826.